 - Only one option is correct and correct response will reward the candidate 2 marks.

-- The exam is of 90 minutes and will have 30 questions in Mathematics and 30 in General Aptitude test.
+- The duration of exam is 90 minutes and will have 30 questions in Mathematics and 30 in General Aptitude test.

-- There is no negative marking, but wrong answer will be penalized in case of tie breaking.
+- There is no negative marking.
+But in case of tie-breaking scenario, wrong answer will be penalized.

 - The answers are to be marked using Blue/ Black ball point pen only.